-The Autumn 2020 course is on hold for now.
-If it goes ahead it will be at the field over 2 days on weekends (Saturday and/or Sunday).
+The Spring 2020 course will be at the field over 2 days on weekends (Saturday and/or Sunday).
 Dates to be published once restrictions allow.
 We will keep all applicants informed of developments: Places available: tba

 The courses usually take a maximum of 12 on the beginners and taster sessions (the "Places available” figure, above, is updated as each course fills up - but we may get late cancellations so it’s worth going on a ‘waiting list’ if you'd prefer an earlier course).